Our complaints policy

 If you have a complaint, please contact us with the details.
 This may be by post, telephone, email or in person.
-We have 8 weeks to consider your complaint.
-If we have not resolved it within this time you may complain to the Legal Ombudsman.

 As explained in our engagement letter, you should raise the matter initially with the person carrying out your work or the person responsible for the supervision of your matter who will endeavour to resolve the problem immediately.

 If the problem cannot be resolved to your satisfaction or as an alternative in any event, you may refer the matter to our Complaints Officer and Managing Director, Jonathan Hall, who is the person with overall responsibility for complaints.
 He will deal with your complaint in accordance with the procedure set out below.

 - We will write to you acknowledging receipt of your complaint within 3 working days of receiving it.

 - We will then investigate your complaint.
 This will normally involve our Complaints Officer reviewing your matter file and speaking to the member of staff who acted for you.

 - Within 10 working days of sending you the acknowledgement letter, our Complaints Officer will either:

 - write to you with his response to your complaint and proposal (if any) for resolving the matter; or

 - invite you to a meeting to discuss and hopefully resolve your complaint.